_targets.R

 withcallr_function = NULL

-to run the pipeline in your interactive session without launching a newcallr::r()
+to run the whole pipeline in your interactive session without launching a newcallr::r()

 # _targets.R